Blairsville, Georgia: Points of interest

 Nearby Lake Nottely is a Tennessee Valley Authority reservoir.
 In addition to helping generate hydroelectric power, the lake serves as a local recreational resource.
 It was created by damming the Nottely River as part of a regional, large-scale project for rural electrification and development.

 The Appalachian Trail in Georgia has elevations that vary from about 2500 to 4500 ft, with many steep climbs.
 It extends some 75 mi through the Chattahoochee National Forest.

+The only place where the Appalachian Trail passes through a man-made structure, the Walasi Yi Center, is located in Blairsville.

 Butternut Creek Golf Course is an 18-hole mountainside public golf course located within the city limits.

 Encompassing nearly two-thirds of the county, the Chattahoochee National Forest has a series of winding trails.
 Visitors may hike through scenic mountains, and by rushing rivers, and cascading waterfalls.

 Brasstown Bald is the highest mountain peak in Georgia.
 It has a park with a picnic area and a small observation tower near the peak.
 This features a movie chronicling the change of seasons and the effects of pollution on the mountain.
 The peak may be reached by bus or by walking from a point halfway to the top, beyond which private vehicles are not allowed.

 Vogel State Park is a park located on Highway 19/129 approximately 11 mi south of Blairsville.
 It is centered around Lake Trahlyta.